 MSc Programme in Food Science and Technology

-The course focuses on the chemical reactions that affect quality and stability of foods during their storage and handling.
-The molecular mechanisms of important reactions in foods and beverages will be introduced and discussed using chemical and physical thermodynamic and kinetic principles and modeling.
-Central topics will include: 1) Water and minerals in foods.
-2) Kinetic modeling of complex reaction mechanisms.
-3) Packaging: Interactions between food and the nearest surroundings.
-4) Lipid oxidation and antioxidants in heterogeneous food matrices.
-5) Oxidation and other chemical modifications of proteins.
-6) Pigments and light induced reactions.
+The course focuses on the fundamental chemical reactions that affect quality and stability of foods during their processing and storage.
+The molecular mechanisms of important reactions in foods and beverages will be introduced and discussed using chemical principles.

 After completing the course the student should be able to:

 - Describe the reactions at a molecular level that occur during common chemical food deteriorating phenomena.

 - Classify structures and properties of components, ingredients and of chemical reactions that are central in relation to food quality changes.